rjsalicco/spring-mvc-demo/README.md

 ####Getting Started

-1) Run the application using Maven with: mvn jetty:run
+1) Run the demo application using Maven with: mvn jetty:run

 2) Browse to the following URL to see the demo: http://localhost:8080/spring-mvc-demo